-Minco Silver has made great efforts to regain the support of local communities for the development of the Fuwan Silver Project before the submission of the revised Environmental Impact Assessment ("EIA") report.
-Minco Silver has had productive communication with the Zhaoqian District government and the Gaoyao County government.
+During 2013, Minco Silver made great efforts to regain the support of local communities and has had productive communication with the Zhaoqian District government and the Gaoyao County government before the submission of the revised EIA report to Guangdong EPA department.
 Due to the fact that the last public survey was carried out in 2008, Minco Silver conducted a new extensive public survey among local communities concerning the development of the Fuwan Silver Project, and obtained a very strong support from the locals.
 On May 26, 2013, the Gaoyao County government issued an official approval of the development of the Fuwan Silver Project to Foshan Minco.